-- Locate your water meter.
-It is usually found in a small concrete or plastic box pear the street. - 2.
-If you need help locating your water meter, contact the P.U.D. - Turn off all water at the house and in the yard, including water-using appliances in the home.
+- 1. Locate your water meter.
+It is usually found in a small concrete or plastic box - 2.
+If you need help locating your water meter, contact the P.U.D. - 3.
+Turn off all water at the house and in the yard, including water-using appliances in the home. - 4.
+Remember to shut off all indoor and outdoor faucets.